TimCares/MasterThesis/docs/thesis/experiments/fine_tuning.typ

 on the R@1 metric.
 On MSCOCO, the performance is also increased, but not as much as on Flickr30K.
 This can be explained by the fact that the COCO train dataset is part of the data that we use for pretraining, so the model has already seen the data of COCO.
 Consequently, there is less room for improvement since the data is not completely new to the model.
-This is different for Flickr30K, where the model has not seen the data during pretraining, so there is much more to gain from finetuning on this dataset.
+This is different for finetuning on Flickr30K, where the model has not seen the data during pretraining, so there is much more to gain from finetuning on this dataset.
 Overall, we outperform CLIP @clip and FLAVA @flava on all metrics in COCO, except for text retrieval on the R@1 metric (CLIP).
 On Flickr30K, CLIP still outperforms us on all metrics.

 It has to be noted that the retrieval results of both CLIP and FLAVA are not the result of finetuning on the respective datasets, but the direct application of the pretrained model on the test set @clip @flava.
-We did the same when we reported results on retrieval before, which is shown by S-SMKE#sub[CTL_MB] without *$dagger$*.
+We did the same when we reported results on retrieval before, and the results are shown by S-SMKE#sub[CTL_MB] without *$dagger$*.
 If one would finetune CLIP or FLAVA on the respective datasets, then both models would likely outperform S-SMKE due to their size.
 The goal of finetuning is *not* to claim that S-SMKE is better than CLIP or FLAVA, but to show that finetuning on retrieval tasks after pretraining is *beneficial* for the alignment of text and images